Rajpratik71/linux-manPages/snap.md

        $ snap disconnect <snap>:<slot or plug>

        Disconnects everything from the provided plug or slot.
 The snap name may be omitted for the core snap.

        Usage: snap disconnect [disconnect-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

    download
        Download the given snap

-       The  download  command  downloads  the  given  snap and its supporting assertions to the current directory with .snap and .assert file exten‐ sions, respectively.
+       The download command downloads the given snap and its supporting assertions to the current directory with .snap and .assert file extensions, respectively.

        Usage: snap download [download-OPTIONS]